-The purpose of the Mosaic Task Force is to help the diocese become more hospitable in an increasingly diverse world and to become more aware of the presence of structural and institutional racism within the Church.
-A 2015 Diocesan Convention initiative called for deanery conversations around congregational vitality.
-The purpose is to bring together members of different congregations together for the common growth of the diocese as it lives out its mission and ministry.
+The Mosaic Task Force is charged with helping the diocese become more hospitable in an increasingly diverse world and to become more aware of the presence of structural and institutional racism within the Church.
+This is done be bringing together members of different congregations for the common growth of the diocese as it lives out its mission and ministry.

-In 2016, the Mosaic Task Force held “Engaging One Another Across Our Differences” for laity and clergy in each deanery of the diocese.
-Each session was facilitated by Laura Smythe, an attorney, mediator and professor who addresses topics of cultures and change, critical thinking, creative problem solving and social diversity.
+- In 2016, held “Engaging One Another Across Our Differences” for laity and clergy in each deanery of the diocese in 2016.
+Facilitated by Laura Smythe, an attorney, mediator and professor who addresses topics of cultures and change, critical thinking, creative problem solving and social diversity.
 She addressed how our upbringing, our cultural background and societal trends have formed values around race which affect our relationships more than we assume.